 There are also some important differences in risk factors for MCC and how the disease develops, and it is managed differently than other skin cancers.
 Read more about MCC.

 After the textbook project, Dr. Nghiem’s interest grew.
 At the time, there was no one who specialized in treating MCC in the greater Boston and New England area, says Dr. Nghiem, so he quickly developed into the region’s go-to man on the subject.

-Working with patients and in the lab
+Working with Patients and in the Lab

-The other 80 percent of Dr. Nghiem’s time will be spent in his laboratory at the new South Lake Union campus of UW Medicine.
+The other 80 percent of Dr. Nghiem’s time is spent in his laboratory at the new South Lake Union campus of UW Medicine.
 A researcher affiliated with SCCA partner Fred Hutchinson Cancer Research Center, Dr. Nghiem moved not only himself and his family but also his lab from Boston to Seattle.